 Its not easy coming up with just 10 things to see in San Francisco given the wealth of iconic structures and fun neighborhoods to explore in the City By The Bay.
-However, we have gathered information from our customers over the past few months and asked them what their favorite spots are to visit in 2021.
-As a result, we created this list what our customers felt are the Top 10 Things To Do in San Francisco.
+However, we have gathered information from our customers over the past few months and asked them what their favorite spots are to visit.
+As a result, we created this list what our customers felt are the Top 10 Things To Do in San Francisco in 2022.

 #1 Things to Do in San Francisco – Golden Gate Bridge